MislavJaksic/SAP-ABAP-Development/SAPscript/README.md

 ### Print program

 Print program is responsible for retrieving the data from the SAP system and for the control logic of the output.

 ### Composer

-composer formats lines and executes script commands.
+Composer formats lines and executes script commands.
 The composer is sent data from the print program and the script.

 ### User SAPscript settings